 But sometimes a person's story hits me just so.
 I think I can finally admit that I sometimes obsessively quilt as a coping mechanism.
 I wish that I could make all the sickness and all the sadness go away.
 I cannot.

-But I can make a quilt: a tangible piece of comfort and hope.
+can make a quilt: a tangible piece of comfort and hope.

 I don't feel at liberty to share the story, so I'll just tell you about my "creative process" instead.
 First, I don't know this woman.
 It's hard enough to sew for someone whom I do know, let alone for someone I don't.
 So I set about to dig through my (meager) stash to find fabrics that I thought would appeal to a variety of aesthetic tastes.